openhwgroup/cva6/docs/04_cv32a65x_design/source/instructions.rst

 The next first subchapter lists the extensions implemented in CVA6.
 By configuration, we can enable/disable the extensions.
 CV32A65X supports the extensions described in the next subchapters.
-Zicond and Atomic extensions are not supported by CV32A65X.
+RVZicond, RV32A and RVZifencei extensions are not supported by CV32A65X.

 .. toctree::